accent-starlette/starlette-core/docs/pagination.md

 This will support spliting data across multiple pages, auto-generating page numbers and calling a page via it's numerator.
 Allowing the use of **“Previous/Next”** links in a template.

-By passing Paginator a list of objects plus the number of items you’d like to have on each page, it provides you with methods for accessing the items for each page:
+By passing Paginator a list of objects, plus the number of items you’d like to have on each page, it provides you with methods for accessing the items for each page:

 ```python
 from starlette_core.paginator import Paginator